-The Wildfire to Wildflowers blog is part of an illustration project focused on fire recovery at Cold Canyon.
-My goal is to make the fire regeneration process accessible to a wide audience, with insights into general ecology, wildfire ecology, and climate change.
+My Wildfire to Wildflowers blog is part of an illustration project focused on fire recovery at Stebbins Cold Canyon Reserve.
+I am working to make the fire regeneration process accessible to a wide audience, with insights into general ecology, wildfire ecology, and climate change.

 On July 22, 2015, the Wragg Fire started just west of the reserve and quickly engulfed Cold Canyon.
 By the time the fire was fully contained on August 5, it had burned over 8,000 acres, including the entirety of the reserve.